skyvers/skyve-dev-guide/_pages/documents.md

 overridden however this override is generated automatically by Skyve using the *generateDomain* ant task.

-### Database Persistence of Relationships and Key Constraints
+### Database persistence of relationships and key constraints

 To ensure referential integrity, Skyve (via Hibernate™) persists foreign key constraints in the data tier, as follows:

-  Relationship           | Description | Logical Types
+  Relationship           | Description | Logical types
   ---------------------- | ----------- | -------------
   aggregation association | When an aggregated association is declared from A to B, the database table for document A will have a UUID field created named according to the name declared on the association in document A, suffixed \_id.<br>For example, if Invoice has an aggregated association to Employee, typically the name of the association might also be employee (camelCase).
 If the persistent name of the Invoice document (i.e. the name of the database table) is `INV_Invoice`, then this table will have a field called employee\_id which holds the UUID key for the Employee record.<br>In this example, Invoice.employee would be a reference to Employee.bizId and would be stored in the database as Invoice.employee\_id.<br>Hibernate will ensure that a Foreign Key constraint is created on `INV_Invoice` table to ensure referential integrity and the Employee record will not be able to be deleted until the relationship is nulled or changed or the corresponding Invoice record is deleted. | Many-to-one composition association | As for aggregation association except with cascade delete.<br>For example, if an Employee is a Contact, then Employee will have a composition association to Contact.
 If the Employee is deleted, the referred Contact will be deleted automatically (i.e. cascade). | Many-to-one